 This assessment process is vital in determining the need for controls aimed at either reducing risk to levels deemed to be tolerable or meeting the requirements of legislation.

-The significance level (or risk rating) should then be used to prioritise actions.
+The significance level (or risk rating) should then be used to prioritize actions.

 Remember that the importance of this process cannot be overestimated.
 If you get this process wrong, the whole system will be suspect.